jhen0409/react-chrome-extension-boilerplate/README.md

 ![Popup](example-window.gif)

-The context menus created by content script(start script at visiting github.com).
+The context menu is created by content script(start script at visiting github.com).

 If you want Packaged app, You can edit `manifest.{env}.json`.
 ```json